Diemlykt/Disease-prediction-apps/README.md

 - **ping.py** – Script to verify the backend is live and responsive (health check).
 - **AlzheimerProject.ipynb** – Jupyter notebook used during model development and experimentation.

+---
+##Limitation
+Due to a 3-day time constraint, the project faced the following limitations:
+- Data Acquisition: Limited time prevented custom data scraping or collection.
+The project relies on publicly available Kaggle datasets, which ensured quick access but may introduce biases.
+Healthcare datasets often require lengthy approval processes, which were not feasible within the timeline.
+- Model Development: The project prioritizes system integration over model training.
+Pre-trained XGBoost and CNN models from Kaggle were used instead of developing new models, limiting customization for specific use cases and reliance on the quality of Kaggle-sourced models.
+- Deployment: Docker was not used due to time constraints and complexity, with the app deployed directly on Render using Python scripts.
+This may limit scalability and reproducibility compared to containerized deployment.
+- Model Robustness: The pre-trained models were not fine-tuned or validated on external datasets due to time constraints, potentially reducing generalizability to real-world clinical scenarios.
+Future work includes collecting custom datasets, fine-tuning models, and implementing Docker for improved deployment.

+---

 ## Future Work

-- Add user authentication and role-based access control.
+- Implement user authentication and role-based access control.
-- Expand dataset to improve image model accuracy and robustness.
+- Collect and integrate diverse datasets (e.g., ADNI) for improved model performance.
+- Fine-tune pre-trained models for specific use cases.
-- Implement downloadable PDF reports with visualizations and explanations.
+- Add downloadable PDF reports with visualizations.
-- Develop notification system for prediction updates and reminders.
+- Develop a notification system for prediction updates.
-- Extend support for other neurodegenerative diseases and comorbid conditions.
+- Extend support for other neurodegenerative diseases.
+- Incorporate Docker for scalable deployment.

 ---